Lynne Goldstein

-Lynne Goldstein (born September 18, 1953) is an American archaeologist, known for her work in mortuary analysis, Midwestern archaeology, campus archaeology, repatriation policy, and archaeology and social media.
-She is a professor of anthropology at Michigan State University and was the editor of American Antiquity between 1995 and 2000.
+Lynne Goldstein (born September 18, 1953- died April 18, 2026) was an American archaeologist, known for her work in mortuary analysis, Midwestern archaeology, campus archaeology, repatriation policy, and archaeology and social media.
+She was a professor of anthropology at Michigan State University and was the editor of American Antiquity between 1995 and 2000.

 Education

 Goldstein received her Ph.D. from Northwestern University in 1976 with a dissertation titled Spatial Structure and Social Organizations: Regional Manifestations of Mississippian Society.
 In this dissertation and a subsequent summarising article, she re-analysed "Hypothesis 8", a prediction made by Arthur Saxe as to the relationship between the use of formal cemeteries and the organisation of a society, and reframed it:

 If there is a formal bounded disposal area, used exclusively for the dead, then the culture is probably one which has a corporate group structure in the form of a lineal descent system.
 The more organised and formal the disposal area is, the more conclusive this interpretation.

 Goldstein's formulation of the hypothesis largely displaced that of Saxe, with the result that it became generally known as the Saxe–Goldstein hypothesis.